YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 And we create a new raster layer named LAYOUT.

-And we get the following result:
+And we achieved the following result:

 5. Animation Lineart

-6. Eye animation
+6. Eye Animation

 And then we must create a: New animation cel